anynines/klutchio/docs/platform-operator/control-plane-cluster-setup/provider-anynines.md

 In order to follow along with this manual, you need a working installation of the CloudFoundry service broker and a pair of credentials.
-The service broker must be reachable from the network of the Central Management Cluster's worker nodes.
+The service broker must be reachable from the network of the Control Plane Cluster's worker nodes.

 ### Install ProviderConfig